-It was October 2016… Being a very hot country during summer, me and my wife decided to enjoy Spain in autumn – when nature is still in its splendor, but temperature and prices goes down a little.
+It was October 2016.
+Being a sweltering country during summer, my wife and I decided to travel to Spain in autumn – when nature is still in its splendor, but temperature and prices go down a little.

-Here are some travel tips: first we chose to rich Seville by plane, for this we bought tickets about two months before – good price.
-For accommodation we are using Booking.com, but through Bonusway.com …these are examples only, please google for the ones who suits you best.
+Here are some travel tips: first we chose to rich Seville by plane, for this we bought tickets about two months before – a reasonable price.
+For accommodation, we are using Booking.com, but through Bonusway.com …these are examples only, please google for the ones which suit you best.

-The main idea – for keeping your travel budget low – is to book flight and accommodation few week before traveling and, if possible, to get some cashback.
+For keeping your travel budget low, the main idea is to book flights and accommodation a few weeks before traveling and, if possible, to get some cashback.

-For this trip we went straight to Seville (which become our ”base”) and from there on we traveled by train and bus to visit nearest locations.
-It maybe doesn’t sound like the best idea, but wait a bit to see how many tourist attractions we’ve reached in just 9 days…
+For this trip, we went straight to Seville (which become our ”base”), and from there on, we traveled by train and bus to visit the nearest locations.
+It maybe doesn’t sound like the best idea, but wait a bit to see how many tourist attractions we’ve reached in just nine days.

 It is the capital and the largest city in Andalusia.
 It has a population of about 690,000, being the 4th biggest city in Spain.
-In the old town you will find the Alcázar palace complex, which was amazing to visit – one of our favorite attractions from Seville.
+You will find the Alcázar palace complex in the old town, which was amazing to visit – one of our favorite attractions from Seville.

-The largest gothic church and the third largest church in the world, the Catedral de Santa María de la Sede is very impressive.
-Registered by Unesco as a world heritage site in 1987 – better known as Seville Cathedral which is a Roman Catholic cathedral.
+The largest gothic church and the third-largest church globally, the Catedral de Santa María de la Sede, is imposing.
+Unesco is registered as a world heritage site in 1987 – better known as Seville Cathedral, a Roman Catholic cathedral.

-The Torre del Oro – which is a military watch tower – it is also a nice place to visit.
-I didn’t met the best weather conditions for photography (as you’ll see in below images) but this never stopped me from shooting – even if only for later memories.
-Saying that because I am a contributor with Shutterstock, Dreamstime and Fotolia, where I use to sell my photos – needs good quality.
+The Torre del Oro – a military watchtower – is also a beautiful place to visit.
+I didn’t met the best weather conditions for photography (as you’ll see in the below images), but this never stopped me from shooting – even if only for later memories.
+Saying that because I am a contributor with Shutterstock, Dreamstime, and Fotolia, where I use to sell my photos – it needs good quality.

-The Metropol Parasol is really amazing, for a few coins you can see the city from heights.
+The Metropol Parasol is impressive.
+For a few coins, you can see the city from heights.
 It is a bizarre wooden structure designed by the German artist Jürgen Mayer and finished in April 2011.

-The structure has six parasols in the shape of giant mushrooms, design inspired from the vaults of Seville Cathedral and the ficus trees in Plaza de Cristo de Burgos.
+The structure has six parasols in the shape of giant mushrooms, design inspired from Seville Cathedral’s vaults and the ficus trees in Plaza de Cristo de Burgos.

-Very nice view we found in the Plaza de España, where we arrived after the darkness fell.
-A romantic place where you can rent and use a boat during the night – which is really priceless.
+Charming view we found in the Plaza de España, where we arrived after the darkness fell.
+A romantic place where you can rent and use a boat during the night – which is priceless.

-There are much more attractions in Seville, but my scope for this post is a general presentation.
-If at any point, you want to take a deeper look on some location, please ask in the comments below and I will make a new post – more detailed on the subject.
+There are many more attractions in Seville, but my scope for this post is a general presentation.
+If, at any point, you want to take a more in-depth look at some location, please ask in the comments below, and I will make a new post – more detailed on the subject.

 That was the first day – walking all over and enjoying the great city.
-In the night we spoiled in restaurants with local foods and drinks.
-As a tip – don’t go eat where most tourists are going – take a few more steps in not so central areas, and have your meal where locals use to.
+In the night, we spoiled in restaurants with local foods and drinks.
+As a tip – don’t eat where most tourists are going – take a few more steps in not so central areas, and have your meal where locals use too.

 Caminito del Rey

-Known as ”The King’s Little Path”, Caminito del Rey is a walkway through the steep walls of a slim gorge in El Chorro – Malaga area.
+Known as ”The King’s Little Path”, Caminito del Rey is a walkway through the steep walls of a narrow gorge in El Chorro – Malaga area.

-The walkway which was partially closed for over a decade, has been reopened in 2015 after about 4 years work.
+The walkway, which was partially closed for over a decade, was reopened in 2015 after about four years of work.
 It is one of the most dangerous touristic routes through the mountains with some tragic deaths count.

-Keep in mind that if and when you’ll go to visit the canyon, you’ll be provided with safety helmet.
+Keep in mind that if you visit the canyon, you’ll be provided with a safety helmet.
 You’ll have to wear the helmet at all times, as crew members are at all times on the route.

-The construction began in 1901 and it was ended in 1905.
-The main scope was to provide workers for two hydroelectric plants, with a means to make possible to walk between them and also for the transport of materials.
+The construction began in 1901, and it was ended in 1905.
+The main scope was to provide workers for two hydroelectric plants to make it possible to walk between them and transport materials.

-Here are some photos with this magnificent place:
+Here are some photos of this magnificent place:

-We traveled by train less than one hour to reach Cordoba.
-It is a small town that was a Roman settlement first, after that being colonized by Muslim in the 8th century.
-You will find many Moorish architecture details there – like Mezquita and the Roman bridge.
+We traveled by train for less than one hour to reach Cordoba.
+It is a small town that was a Roman settlement first, after being colonized by Muslims in the 8th century.
+You will find many Moorish architectural details there – like Mezquita and the Roman bridge.

-Here in Cordoba, we enjoyed the food from the best fishery ever – sorry I don’t remember the name – but I recall that it is located first street on the right side as you position yourself with the back to the Roman bridge.
-I really hope this will be useful in case you really want to taste that fish.
+Here in Cordoba, we enjoyed the food from the best fishery ever – sorry, I don’t remember the name.
+I recall that it is located on the first street on the right side as you position yourself with the back to the Roman bridge.
+I hope this will be useful in case you want to taste that fish.

-Here below you can see a picture with the Roman Bridge:
+Here below, you can see a picture of the Roman Bridge:

 Frigiliana – Costa del Sol